Polkamon (PMON) Hits 24 Hour Volume of $623,564.00

-Polkamon (CURRENCY:PMON) traded up 0.2% against the dollar during the 24 hour period ending at 20:00 PM Eastern on July 18th.
-In the last seven days, Polkamon has traded down 2.2% against the dollar.
-One Polkamon coin can now be bought for about $3.74 or 0.00011519 BTC on major cryptocurrency exchanges.
-Polkamon has a market cap of $6.40 million and approximately $623,564.00 worth of Polkamon was traded on exchanges in the last day.
+Polkamon (CURRENCY:PMON) traded up 0.2% against the U.S. dollar during the 1 day period ending at 16:00 PM Eastern on July 20th.
+In the last seven days, Polkamon has traded down 2.2% against the U.S. dollar.
+One Polkamon coin can currently be purchased for $3.74 or 0.00011519 BTC on major cryptocurrency exchanges.
+Polkamon has a market cap of $6.40 million and $623,564.00 worth of Polkamon was traded on exchanges in the last day.

 - KnoxFS (old) (KFX) traded 4.3% higher against the dollar and now trades at $19.25 or 0.00049793 BTC.